Information for new Volunteers

 Before your arrival

 We ask you to arrive during a weekend.
 This allows you to settle in and explore the city before our orientation meeting for new volunteers on Monday.
+It is really important for you to start on Monday, and unfortunately we can't make any exceptions regarding this.

 Registration & background check

-We register all our volunteers at the municipality.
+We register all our volunteers at the relevant authorities.
 On this account we ask you for your information in our application form (the passport-copy).
 Thus, you don’t have to bother with your volunteer registration.
 Please send your criminal record check, after we confirm your stay at OHF, to the volunteer coordinator.

 Arrive informed and prepared